raohwork/nig/README.md

 If you defines `Dep[T]` properly, NIG ensures your handler will get working instance of `T`, by running middlewares bundled with `Dep[T]` and it's dependencies.
 The middleware bundled with `Dep[T]` MUST cooperate with handler well.
 For example, a `Dep[MyJWTClaim]` should return HTTP 403 and call `c.Abort()` if it failed to extract claim data from JWT, unless you want to handle it in your handler (and you probably want `Dep[*MyJWTClaim]` instead).

 There will be two different approach: runtime and statically.
-Currently only runtime is implemented.
+You cannot mix the two approaches together: the key used to store value in gin.Context is filled by `Manager` to ensure it is aligned with struct tag, while `Wrapper` (`Arg[T]` actually) also fills the key if not filled.

 ## Ensure at runtime

 `Manager` helps you to manage your `Dep[T]` and handlers.

-1. Define your `Dep[T]`.
+1. Define your `Dep[T]`s.
 2. Register it with a key to `Manager`.
 3. Define a struct `helloArgs`, write field tags so `Manager` knows what you need.
 4. Register your `func handleHello(c *gin.Context, arg helloArgs)` to `Manager`.